daqhris/MissionEnrollment/README.md

 If necessary, users should verify the authenticity of mission enrollments through additional public means.

 The creation of this dApp was initiated by **daqhris** during a virtual hackathon: [ETHGlobal Superhack 2024](https://ethglobal.com/events/superhack2024).
-It is built thanks to the help and collaboration of **Devin**, the world's first AI software engineer from [Cognition.AI](https://www.cognition.ai/).
+It is built thanks to the assistance and collaboration of **Devin**, the world's first AI software engineer from [Cognition.AI](https://www.cognition.ai/).

 **Hackathon Submission**: [ethglobal.com/showcase/missionenrollment-i4fkr](https://ethglobal.com/showcase/missionenrollment-i4fkr)